 Cannellini Bean and Sausage Stew

 This tasty Cannellini Bean and Sausage Stew has tomatoes and basil and your house will smell great while this simmers on the stove!
+And this is surprisingly low in net carbs for a stew with beans.

 I can get fixated on soup in the winter, but let me make it clear that this recipe for Cannellini Bean and Sausage Stew is definitely a stew and not a soup.
 This simple rustic dish was amazingly addictive.
 It’s also a recipe that’s very flexible, so if you don’t have exactly the ingredients I used, experiment with what you have.